dvidelabs/flatcc/README.md

 By including `"monster_test_builder.h"` all other files are included automatically.
 The C compiler needs the -I include directive to access `flatbuffers/flatcc_builder.h` and related.

+The verifiers are not required and just created because we lazily chose the -a option.

 The builder must be initialized first to set up the runtime environment we need for building buffers efficiently - the builder depends on an emitter object to